Corporate strategy and strategic direction of the business units

 Strategy Potash and Magnesium Products

-The future strategic fields of action arising for the Potash and Magnesium Products business unit.
+The strategic fields of action arising for the Potash and Magnesium Products business unit.

-Our Legacy Project in the Canadian province of Saskatchewan will make a key contribution to this.
-We expect commissioning in the summer of this year.
-Subsequent to this, annual production capacity is due to be gradually expanded to 2.86 million tonnes in 2023.
-More than 300 permanent jobs for potash production will be created on completion of the construction phase.
-The Legacy Project will supplement the existing German production network of K+S with an important North American site.
+A further central milestone will be the start of production of the Legacy Project in the Canadian province of Saskatchewan in the second quarter of 2017.
+Annual production capacity will be expanded gradually in subsequent years reaching 2.86 million tonnes in 2023.
+More than 400 permanent jobs will be created upon completion of the construction phase.
+The Legacy Project will supplement the existing production network of K+S with an important North American site.

-As an addition to the Group-wide ‘Fit for the Future’ project, the ‘Potash 2.0’ project was launched in the Potash and Magnesium Products business unit.
-To boost competitiveness, the programme aims to further develop business processes and introduce a new structural and procedural organisation along with cost savings.
-The project outcomes are currently being implemented.
+As an addition to the Group-wide ‘Fit for the Future’ project, the ‘Potash 2.0’ project was completed successfully in the Potash and Magnesium Products business unit in 2016.
+To boost competitiveness, the programme aimed to further develop business processes and introduce a new structural and procedural organisation along with cost savings.

-The future strategic fields of action arising for the Salt business unit.
+The strategic fields of action arising for the Salt business unit.

-The Salt business unit particularly aims to achieve further growth in selected regions and product segments.
-Business and plant processes are being optimised at our European subsidiary esco and organisational structures adapted in order to be able to respond more flexibly to changing market conditions.
-As part of its growth strategy, esco is increasing production capacities for rock salt in the German rock salt mines.
+At our European subsidiary esco, business and plant optimisation and organisational restructures will allow for more flexible responses to changing market conditions.
+As part of its growth strategy, esco is increasing production capacities for rock salt in German mines.
 Moreover, esco relies on growth in high-margin segments, such as pharmaceutical salts.
-These measures will ensure an increase in competitiveness in the long-term.
+These measures will ensure an increase in competitiveness in the long term.

-In Latin America, the introduction of the retail food grade salt brands ‘Lobos’ and ‘Biosal’ in Peru, which began in 2014, continued consistently in 2015.
-Sales volumes were continually increased during the course of the year with active support from advertising campaigns.
-The further expansion of this business as well as optimisation of the logistics chain are the focus for the next few years in order to secure further growth potential in this region.
+In Chile and Peru, retail food grade salt brands ‘Lobos’ and ‘Biosal’ enjoyed continued success in 2016.
+Sales volumes increased consistently through 2016 with support from advertising campaigns.
+Further expansion of this business, as well as optimisation of the logistics chain will continue to be the focus for the next few years in order to secure growth potential in this region.

 Strategic financing measures